 Today, Sanofi is the ninth-largest biomedical company in the world by revenue, selling more than 4.5 billion units of pharmaceuticals, consumer healthcare products, and vaccines in 2019.
 Sanofi’s subsidiary, Sanofi Pasteur, is the world’s largest company focused entirely on vaccine production.

 Sanofi offers its employees robust health and wellness benefits, adoption and surrogacy assistance, tuition reimbursement, access to employee resource groups, and much more.
 The organization also encourages its employees to pursue philanthropic activities, providing ample volunteer opportunities and a generous matching gift program.
-In addition, Sanofi prides itself on being a diverse workplace and is ranked #28 on DiversityInc’s Top 50 Companies for Diversity list.
+In addition, Sanofi prides itself on being a diverse workplace and is ranked #28 on DiversityInc’s Top 50 Companies for Diversity list and earning a spot on the Working Mother 100 Best Companies List, distinguishing the company as a family-friendly organization.

 Although Sanofi’s headquarters is located in Paris, the company has multiple facilities in the United States, including two in Framingham and Cambridge, Massachusetts.